szelingtan/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First patient is deleted from the list.
+Details of the deleted patient shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No patient is deleted.
 Error details shown in the status message.
 Status bar remains the same.